-Yudhisthir doesn’t stop with this.
+Yudhisthir doesn't stop with this.
 He knows that Draupadi loves Arjuna.
 He does not want her to tempt him into breaking the rules.
-Hence he says that the brother who breaks this rule will have to go into exile for 12 years (seriously?).
+Hence he says that the brother who breaks this rule will have to go into exile for 12 years (this is sometimes disputed as 12 months).
 Further, the same punishment will apply if any brother happens to disturb another when he is carnally engaged with Draupadi.
 Ouch.
 This punishment actually comes into play when Arjuna disturbs Yudhisthir and Draupadi.
 Arjuna has to retrieve his weapons from the armory, in order to help a poor Brahmin whose cows have been stolen by thieves.
 Guess where Yudhisthir and Draupadi are doing it?
-That’s right.
+That's right.
 The Armory.
-5

 Draupadi and Bhima

 After that morose tale of manipulation, let's visit to a slightly more cheerful tale of manipulation: Draupadi and Bhima

 Bhima is silly putty in Draupadi's hands.
 Of all her husbands, he is the one who loves her the most.
 He fulfills her every request, he cannot bear to see her hurt.

 Who brings her flowers from Kuber's garden?
 Bhima.
 Who cries because his beautiful wife will have to serve as a Sairandhri (maid) to Queen Sudeshna of Matsya?
 Bhima.
 Who kills a 100 Kauravas to avenge the insult to Draupadi?
 Bhima.
 Who does Draupadi run to when she is molested by Keechak in Matsya kingdom?
 Bhima.